 This recipe came from my mother who originally got it from a vacation spot we went to when I was a kid.
-Of course, like many recipes, especially common ones like lasagna, I have adapted it to suit my family’s likes and needs.
+Of course, like many recipes, especially common ones like lasagna, she and I have changed it over the years.

 It does make a huge lasagna.
 If you are going to make this you will need a good deep lasagna pan.
-However, these days I usually make two and freeze one using standard 9 x 13 glass pans.
-Also, I like to use traditional boiled noodles but you can use no boil.
-Just make sure to add a little water to your sauce.
+However, these days I usually make two and freeze one using two standard 9 x 13 glass pans.

 - 2 cloves of garlic - crushed